Apple share of China smartphone mkt almost halved in Q2 - IDC

 China, Apple's second-largest market, is set to overtake the United States as the world's biggest smartphone market this year, with demand driven by generous handset subsidies offered by the three main carriers, increasingly tech-savvy consumers and more feature-packed and affordable products.

-For the first time, smartphone shipments in China overtook feature phones in the second quarter, with local brands Lenovo Group Ltd (0992.HK) and ZTE Corp (0763.HK) (000063.SZ) pushing Apple to fourth place from second, the IDC data showed.
+For the first time, smartphone shipments in China overtook feature phones in the second quarter, with local brands Lenovo Group Ltd and ZTE Corp pushing Apple to fourth place from second, the IDC data showed.

 Total April-June smartphone shipments rose to 44 million, accounting for 51 percent of China's total mobile shipments of 87 million, IDC said.